 Zumbro Falls is an equal opportunity service provider and employer.

-The Council Minutes for April 11, 2017 and the Board of Equalization minutes have been posted on the 2017 Council Minutes page, for anyone wishing to review them.
+The Council Minutes for January 10, 2018 have been posted to the Council Minutes page, for anyone wishing to review them.

 “Thank You” for your service.

 Zumbro Falls January 2017 City Council meeting welcomed incoming council members and thanked out going members.

 Bruce Heitmann begins his first term as Mayor.
 Sarah Jackson will serve as a Council member and Sue Eischens continues her service as City clerk.